What is green computing? 8 green computing best practices

 • Unilever.
 The London-based consumer goods conglomerate has infused TBL ideas into the Unilever Compass, a business strategy it states is designed "to help us deliver superior performance and drive sustainable and responsible growth."
 The strategy includes various environmental and social goals for the company to achieve, plus a set of 10 "responsible business fundamentals."

 • Ben & Jerry's.
 The South Burlington, Vt.-based ice cream maker combines a sustainable financial growth strategy with a focus on the environment and a "social mission" that seeks to help improve the quality of life locally and around the world.
-While the company has been a Unilever subsidiary since 2000, it retains an independent board of directors who oversee the social aspects, as well its brand integrity and product quality.
+The company, which is currently parting ways from Unilever, has an independent board of directors who oversee its social aspects, brand integrity and product quality.

 • Southwest Airlines.
 Dallas-based Southwest uses a TBL approach that it refers to as "people, performance and planet."
 The airline publishes an annual "One Report" on its TBL initiatives and associated ESG efforts, which include a 10-year environmental sustainability plan and longer-term goals.
 The report also contains yearly data on various environmental, employee, customer and community metrics.